jackericson98/vorpy/README.md

 Download the Vorpy tool from the repository and ensure you have Python installed on your system.

 ## Usage

+For first time users or virtual environment users check to see you have the requirements installed for python

+    python -m pip install -r requirements.txt

 The basic command structure for running Vorpy is:

     python vorpy.py <file> [options]

 ### File
-- The first argument after `vorpy.py` should be the name of the ball or atom file.
+- The first argument after `vorpy.py` should be the file address of the ball or atom file.
 - If the file is located in the `Data/test_data` folder, specify the file name without the path or extension.
 - Accepted file extensions include `.pdb`, `.mol`, `.gro`, `.cif`.